Why Use Captions?

 How to Use Captions

-- There is a free integrated captioning/transcription tool that anyone can use - just turn it on in any Zoom session.
+- Zoom has a free integrated auto-transcription tool that anyone can use - just turn it on in any Zoom session.

 - Google Chrome allows playing captions/transcripts on any video (even personal files) that are played in the Chrome browser.